Tiim/Tiim.github.io/content/blog/2023-01-15-weechat-docker.md

 And that's it!
 Running `weechat.sh` will open an ssh session to your server and attach to the weechat container.
 Happy Chatting!

 If you liked this post, consider subscribing to my blog via [RSS](https://tiim.ch/blog/rss.xml), or on [social media](https://tiim.ch/follow).
 If you have any questions, feel free to [contact me](/contact).
 I also usually hang out in [`##tiim` on irc.libera.chat](irc://irc.libera.chat/##tiim).
 My name on IRC is `tiim`.

+> [!INFO] Update 2022-01-18
+> I have found that at the beginning of a session, the input to weechat doesn't seem to work.
+Sometimes weechat refuses to let me type anything and/or doesn't recognize mouse events.
+> After a while of spamming keys and `Alt-m` (toggle mouse mode), it seems to fix itself most of the time.
+> I have no idea if thats a problem with weechat, with docker or with ssh, and so far have not found a solution for this.
+If you have the same problem or even know how to fix it, feel free to reach out.

 %%